Lightstreamer/Lightstreamer-kafka-connector/README.md

 For a complete example of configuring _COMMAND_ mode, refer to the [examples/AirportDemo](examples/airport-demo/) folder.

-Can be one of the following:
+The parameter can be one of the following:
 - `true`
 - `false`